paulo3011/spark-training/spark-samples/partition-whatis/README.md

    1. default input partitions is 128 MB (reading files), then
    2. 5192/128 = 40,56 partitions (41)

-Run this run a job to count the number of partitions will be created on read the file.
+## Run a job to count the number of partitions will be created on read the file.

 Job parameters:

 * if args has --getNumInputPartitions will run df.rdd().getNumPartitions() action to count input partitions
 * if args has --triggerCount will execute count action on the dataset to count number of records
-* if args has --checkpointDataset will persist the dataset to disk to be able to see on disk the total of input partitions
+* if args has --checkpointDataset will persist the dataset to disk (/opt/spark-data/checkpoint/) in binary format be able to see on disk the total of input partitions
 * if args has --eagerCheckpoint and --checkpointDataset will persist the dataset to disk immediately before any action
 * if args has --sleepSeconds [number], i.e --sleepSeconds 90 at the end will sleep to keep the spark ui a live for 90 seconds
+* if args has --writeToDisk [outputpath] will save on disk the dataset in csv format

 ```shell
 docker exec -it spark-master bash